jadhavnilesh7479/CSV-Files-Uplode-Using-Django/README.md

 # CSV-Files-Uplode-Using-Django:

-** Without Creating Virtual Environment Run this priject: **
+** Without Creating Virtual Environment Run this priject: ** Steps  :

-Step  :  - Open Command Prompt.
+         - Open Command Prompt.
          - Go to the Project Path
          - Run the Project Using ** python manage.py runserver **  command.
          - Copy the IP Address * http://127.0.0.1:8000/ * and paste in google search bar.